d-lynch95/Blue_Ocean_Travel/README.md

 - The hero image code was taken from my [PP1](https://github.com/d-lynch95/Portfolio-1-GreatOceanRoadsters/blob/main/css/style.css)

-- I also took a lot of inspiration from the Code institute I think Therefore I blog Walk through [Code Institiute](https://www.codeinstitute.com)
+- I also took a lot of inspiration from the Code institute Boutique Ado Walk through [Code Institiute](https://www.codeinstitute.com)

 - A lot of the python coding was done with help from the tutorial pages at [w3schools](https://www.w3schools.com/)

 - The Django documentation was one of the main resources I used during development [Django Documentation](https://docs.djangoproject.com/en/4.2/)

-- The following YouTube videos were very useful in production [LearnDjangoin20minutes-TechWithTim](https://www.youtube.com/watch?v=nGIg40xs9e4&t=2s), [PythonDjangoDentistWebsite](https://www.youtube.com/@Codemycom), [BuildADoctorWebsiteWithDjango](https://www.youtube.com/watch?v=3_3q_dE4_qs), [HowToCreateABookingSystemForAHealthClinic](https://www.youtube.com/watch?v=s5xbtuo9pR0), I also used the follow along blog [HowToCreateABookingSystemForAHealthClinic](https://blog.devgenius.io/django-tutorial-on-how-to-create-a-booking-system-for-a-health-clinic-9b1920fc2b78)

-- The code for the form came from the following repository [DentistGitHub](https://github.com/flatplanet/dentistDjango/blob/master/website/templates/home.html).
-This was the repository [PythonDjangoDentistWebsite](https://www.youtube.com/watch?v=rHZwE1AK1h8&list=PLCC34OHNcOtrZnQI6ZLvGPUWfQ6oh-D6H&index=11)

-- I followed the guidance of [this](https://www.youtube.com/watch?v=RwWhQTSV44Q) youtube tutorial to help create the crud functionality for my website
+-

 - The tutor support team from codeinstitute were extremely helpful in helping me to overcome bugs in my code.